syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Expot-To-Excel.md

 #### AllowSortingAndFiltering

-SfDataGrid allow you to export the data grid to excel with sorting and filter option enabled on column header in excel sheet by setting [DataGridExcelExportingOption.AllowSortingAndFiltering](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption~AllowSortingAndFiltering.html) as `true`.
-This property's default value is false.
+The SfDataGrid allows exporting the data grid to Excel with sorting and filtering options enabled on the column header in Excel sheet by setting the [DataGridExcelExportingOption.AllowSortingAndFiltering](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption~AllowSortingAndFiltering.html) to `true`.
+The default value of this property is false.

 {% tabs %}
 {% highlight c# %}